 TIME ZONESouth Africa is UTC/GMT +2 hours, and the entire country is in the same time zone.
 You might find that some applications pick this up as ‘Harare' time as Zimbabwe's capital is in the same time zone.
 There is no daylight saving time.

 TIPPINGIf your religion encourages charity, you have arrived at a blessed destination.
 Apart from the usual recipients, such as restaurant servers and petrol attendants, there’s a plethora of people waiting for (and depending on) a tip: baggage handlers, car guards, security guards, beggars, newspaper sellers, roadside salespeople.
 Most will happily accept a few rand (small coins may be sniffed at and possibly even rejected).
-For good service at restaurants, 10% of the bill is the minimum tip, and expect to dole out between R5 and R10 to petrol attendants.
+For good service at restaurants, 10% of the bill is the minimum tip, and expect to dole out around R10 to petrol attendants.

 The tap water in the Gauteng province is among the cleanest, safest and healthiest in the world.
 It also tastes good.